 Explanation of belt colors

 BLACK 1.
-DAN: The sword is finished, but crude...The master must now work hard for 2 years on himself!
+DAN: The sword is finished, but crude...The, now, master must work hard on him/herself for two years!

 BLACK 3.
-DAN: The sword has become even harder and sharper and now has decorations on the hilt...The master now works for 4 more years on himself!
+DAN: The sword has become even harder and sharper and now has decorations on the grip...The master must now work on him/herself for another four years!